DatobyWS/memory-card-game/README.md

 This will open your default web browser to the project.

-## Technical Decisions

-- **TypeScript**: Chosen for its static typing and ability to catch errors at compile time, improving code quality and maintainability.
-- **Modular Design**: The codebase is organized into modules, such as `boardgame.ts` and `powerUpManager.ts`, to separate concerns and enhance readability.
-- **DOM Manipulation**: Direct DOM manipulation is used for rendering the game board and updating the UI, providing fine-grained control over the game interface.

 ## Assumptions and Trade-offs

 - **Single-Player Focus**: The game is designed for single-player use, prioritizing simplicity and ease of use over multiplayer capabilities.